junechakma/wexford-educare/coursedata.md

 ### **Take the Next Step**

 Ready to learn more about course fees, start dates, and the application process?
-Contact our expert team at **Blossom Educare** for a free consultation.
+Contact our expert team at **Wexford Educare** for a free consultation.

-**Email us at: info@blossomeducare.co.uk**
+**Email us at: info@wexfordeducare.com**

 Courses Offered by Our Partner Institutions
 -------------------------------------------

-At **Blossom Educare**, we are dedicated to connecting every student with a quality education that fits their career goals, lifestyle, and learning preferences.
+At **Wexford Educare**, we are dedicated to connecting every student with a quality education that fits their career goals, lifestyle, and learning preferences.
 We proudly partner with a diverse range of respected UK academic institutions to offer in-demand courses.
 Best of all, our expert consultancy services are **completely free for all students**.

 Whether you’re starting your academic journey or advancing your qualifications, we’re here to guide you.
 We listen carefully to your career aspirations and scheduling needs—be it weekday, evening, or weekend classes—to match you with the perfect course and institution for your success.

 #### **Courses Available Through Our Network**

-Here is a selection of the exciting programs you can apply for through **Blossom Educare**:
+Here is a selection of the exciting programs you can apply for through **Wexford Educare**:

 **Undergraduate Degrees (with Foundation Year Options)**